-The reasons explaining the benefit from the clean technology are the same than for the autarky case.
+The reasons explaining the benefit from clean technology are the same as for the autarky case.
 However, when firms compete in a common market, their instantaneous net profits increase, due to the adoption of the clean technology, is less important than the increase of instantaneous social welfare levels.
-This result is different from that obtained under autarky because the monopoly power induces that the instantaneous net profit of a firm is higher than under a common market where we have a duopoly.
-This holds whether firms use the polluting or the clean technology.4
+This result is different from that obtained under autarky because the monopoly power induces that the instantaneous net profit of a firm is higher than under a common market where there is a duopoly.
+This holds whether firms use polluting or clean technology4.